Manatuto Municipality: Toponymy

-The word Manatuto has been said to be a Portuguese approximation of the local Tetum and Galoli language word Manatutu, which means 'pecking birds'.
+The word Manatuto has been said to be a Portuguese approximation of the local Tetun and Galoli language word Manatutu, which means 'pecking birds'.

-According to another source, the word is a portmanteau of the Tetum words Mana and tutu, which mean 'old woman' and 'peak' or 'summit', respectively.
+According to another source, the word is a portmanteau of the Tetun words Mana and tutu, which mean 'old woman' and 'peak' or 'summit', respectively.
 The legend goes that two groups of people were each living on the summit of a hill, one of them named Sau Raha (now Soraha) and the other Sau Lor (now Saulidun).
 The two groups were engaged separately in their own daily activities, but each was accompanied by one of two Liurai, who were brothers.

 Geography

 The borders of the municipality of Manatuto are identical to those of the council of Portuguese Timor with the same name.

 The municipality borders the municipalities of Baucau and Viqueque to the east and Manufahi, Aileu, and Dili to the west.
-It reaches both the south and north coasts of the island, and is only one of two municipalities to do so (the other is Lautém in the far east), and has the most geographical diversity.
+It reaches both the south and north coasts of the island and is only one of two municipalities to do so (the other is Lautém in the far east), and has the most geographical diversity.
 To the north is the Strait of Wetar, to the south is the Timor Sea.